 How to Implement & Succeed With Marketing Automation

-Whenever we hear the terms “implementing marketing automation” (or email marketing), conjure up images of the Autobots handling all of our marketing pop our heads!
-Wouldn’t that be really great?
-Perfect marketing automation workflows without any human intervention are the dream of every marketer!
+Whenever we hear the terms “implementing marketing automation” (or email marketing), conjure up images of the Autobots handling all of our marketing pop into our heads!
+Wouldn’t that be great?
+Perfect marketing automation workflows without human intervention are every marketer’s dream!

 Over the last decade, marketing automation implementation has skyrocketed, with no signs of slowing down.
-According to a recent Forrester report, marketing automation software spending would increase to $25.1 billion per year by 2023, up from $11.4 billion in 2027.
+According to a recent Forrester report, marketing automation software spending would increase to $25.1 billion annually by 2023, up from $11.4 billion in 2027.

 According to a study by Act-On and Econsultancy, 53% of B2B companies already use marketing automation technology like CRM software, and 37% expect to use it in the future.

-The question boils down to why marketing automation is important and how a marketing automation platform can help?
+The question concerns why marketing automation is essential and how a marketing automation platform can help.

-Before we dive deeply into ins and outs of marketing automation, let’s learn what marketing automation is!
+Before diving deeply into the marketing automation’s ins and outs, let’s learn what marketing automation is!

 What Is Marketing Automation

-Marketing automation is an umbrella phrase for any solution, platform, or technology that “allows businesses to streamline, automate, and measure marketing operations and workflows in order to improve operational efficiency and revenue growth.”
+Marketing automation is an umbrella phrase for any solution, platform, or technology that “allows businesses to streamline, automate, and measure marketing operations and workflows to improve operational efficiency and revenue growth.”

-It includes automation of actions such as emails, social media, blog posts, web pages, and other tasks, making them easier and less time-consuming.
-As a result, marketing automation implementation allows for the creation of strategic and creative campaigns that provide results.
+It includes automation of emails, social media, blog posts, web pages, and other tasks, making them more accessible and less time-consuming.
+As a result, marketing automation implementation allows for the creating of strategic and creative campaigns that provide results.

 Let me give you an email automation example:

-If you are into middle-of-the-night shopping, you know immediately after making a purchase you receive a confirmation email.
-And, that’s what is known as marketing automation!
-Hope you didn’t think that there was a poor employee sitting behind his computer at 2:00 AM waiting for new purchases to come through, did you?
+If you are into middle-of-the-night shopping, you know that immediately after making a purchase, you receive a confirmation email.
+And that’s what is known as marketing automation!
+I hope you didn’t think a poor employee was sitting behind his computer at 2:00 AM waiting for new purchases to come through, did you?

 However, how does marketing automation help your business become more revenue-generating?
+What key metrics do you need to follow?
 Read on to know more!

 Key Benefits of Marketing Automation